 (This post contains affiliate links for which I earn a small commission, but come at no extra cost to you!
 Thanks as always for your support!

-I can be the first to tell you as an avid eater, that Raleigh is KEY for foodie!
+I can be the first to tell you as an avid eater, that Raleigh is KEY for a foodie!
 For any foodie in Raleigh, NC, you’ll find that there’s a variation of things to eat and try, and if you have a favorite food, at least three restaurants will serve it WELL.
+Though some of these are chains, the ambience and the feel of them are uniquely Raleigh.
 Here are 9 of my favorite places to eat in my hometown, which is an excerpt from my book, Greater Than A Tourist: Raleigh NC, 50 Tips From A Local

 1..Grab Brunch at Tupelo Honey

 There’s no better way to start your day in Raleigh than grabbing brunch somewhere.
-Tupelo Honey is the perfect place to experience high quality Southern comfort foods that leave you in happiness.
-The first time I went, I was so overwhelmed by the options, the staff was happy and excited to help me narrow my choices.
+Tupelo Honey is the perfect place to experience high-quality Southern comfort foods that leave you in happiness.
+The first time I went, I was so overwhelmed by the options, the staff was happy and excited to help me narrow down my choices.
 The dishes all came out so beautiful and aesthetic, but also tasted so much better than imagined.
-I highly recommend this place for a well deserved brunch.
+I highly recommend this place for a well-deserved brunch.
 Located on Oberlin Rd, it’s right next to coffee shops, which I need to continue my day and not take a post-brunch nap!

 2. Taste a Bit of Everything With Carolina Gourmet Food Tours